Asymptotic expected $T$-functionals of random polytopes with applications to $L_p$ surface areas: Proof of Theorem

-where $\tilde{C}(n,a,b,f)$ is a positive constant.
-The second term is exponentially decreasing in $N$, while, as we shall see, the first term is essentially of the order $N^{-(b-1)}(c_1(n,b,f)-c_2(n,a,b,f)N^{-\frac{2}{n-1}})$.
-Therefore, the second term is negligible and we will ignore it in the rest of the proof.
-Conditioned on the event $\mathcal{A}_{n,N,f}$, with probability 1 we can decompose $\R^n$ into the following union of cones with pairwise disjoint interiors:
+holds with probability 1.
+Therefore, the second term in \eqref{law-total-exp} is exponentially decreasing in $N$, while, as we shall see, the first term is essentially of the order $N^{-(b-1)}(c_1(n,b,f)-c_2(n,a,b,f)N^{-\frac{2}{n-1}})$.
+Thus, the second term is negligible and we will ignore it in the subsequent computations.